 “We tried to keep the game where it was not like a run-out.
 We’re running our offense and we’re making shots, open shots, we’re playing with pace.
 But it was talked about a lot, and the game ended where it ended.”

-The Mavs, who also got 11 points and two dunks from Jaden Hardy, had another opportunity to at least try to score with under 40 seconds left.
-But out of respect for the Pelicans and the game itself, they purposefully allowed the 24-second shot clock to expire without attempting a field goal.
+The Mavs, who got 11 points and two dunks from Jaden Hardy, had another opportunity to at least try to score with under 40 seconds left.
+But out of respect for the Pelicans and the game itself, they purposely allowed the 24-second shot clock to expire without attempting a field goal.

 “That’s not what this game is all about or the tournament is all about,” Kidd said.
 “It’s playing the game the right way.